laniel123/GUI-Automation-Toolkit/README.md

 ###  Important

-- **This script takes over your mouse** — avoid using your computer while it runs.
+- **This script takes over your mouse**.
+Avoid using your computer while it runs.
 - Intended for **educational and personal use** only.
 - Please **respect platform terms of service**.